-Level Two behaviours can be Level One behaviours that are repeated despite additional support, or they may be behaviours that are more disruptive and serious in nature.
-The aim for students in this level is to assist them to be aware of the impact of their behaviours.
+Level Two behaviours can be Level One behaviours that are repeated despite positive, effective classroom practices, or they may be behaviours that are more disruptive and serious in nature.
+The aim for students in this level is to assist them to be aware of the impact of their behaviours on their learning and the learning and well-being of others.
 Level Two behaviours may be repeated or be one-off occurrences.